 Using Flour vs. Roux to Thicken Stew

 If you've tried making recipes like our Slow Cooker Beef Stew or Beef Wat, you'll know that it's all too easy to end up with a thin, watery stew.
 Watery stews occur when you have a lot of liquid in your stew but not enough time to let the mixture reduce.

 You can also end up with a watery beef stew when you've added a lot of vegetables.
 Zucchini, celery, peppers and tomatoes all have a high water content that can increase the total volume of liquid in your stew.

 Thin, watery stews are easily thickened by adding flour.
 You can use any flour, from regular white flour to more nutritious flours like cassava or chickpea flour.

 If you want to add flour to thicken your stew, you'll need to first make a roux — a mixture of flour and fat.
 It's possible to add flour directly to your stew, but this is likely to produce unpleasant lumps.
 Using a roux prevents these lumps from forming.
 To make a roux to thicken your watery beef stew, you'll only need those two ingredients, mixed at a 1-1 ratio.

 Preparing Healthy Homemade Roux

 Most people use animal-based fats like ghee or butter when making the roux.
-However, if you're keeping an eye on your saturated fat intake, you can use a plant-based fat.
+However, if you're keeping an eye on your saturated fat intake, you can use plant-based fat.
 The American Heart Association says that peanut, soybean and olive oils are all low in saturated fat.
-To make a roux, all you need to do is:

 - Heat Your Fat: Heat 1/2 cup of ghee or your chosen fat in a saucepan at medium heat.